Build an Effective Timetable and how to do Advanced Cramming!

 Interleaving also connects with the Ziegarnik Effect — the psychological tendency to remember unfinished tasks better.
 When you switch topics mid-way, your brain keeps them active, improving long-term memory.

 The Greek mathematician Pythagoras wasn’t just about triangles — he also influenced our understanding of how humans think.
-Declan introduces a “Pythagorean method” for studying music that involves active recall before sleep.
+The “Pythagorean method” for studying can involve active recall before sleep.

 Here’s how it works: